South African cricket team in England in 2012

 The South African cricket team toured England in 2012 to play three Test matches, five One Day Internationals and three Twenty20 International matches.
 The number of Test matches between the two nations had to be reduced to avoid clashes with the Olympic Games.

+Similarly to South Africa's previous tour of England in 2008, South Africa won the series, and the England captain subsequently resigned (in 2008, Michael Vaughan resigned from the captaincy, and subsequently was never picked to play again; in 2012, Andrew Strauss resigned both the captaincy and from all forms of cricket).

 Preparations

 The South Africa squad spent four days with explorer Mike Horn in Switzerland before the tour began.
 Horn and South Africa head coach Gary Kirsten had worked together during India's successful 2011 Cricket World Cup campaign.
 Horn's training focused on putting the team through physical exertion to improve their mental strength.
 Several members of the squad, including Mark Boucher and Dale Steyn, recalled the training period as being the toughest few days of their lives.
 He worked with the team again as a "special assistant" for further training before the third Test.

 Squads

 1 Thami Tsolekile was brought into the South African squad after Mark Boucher's retirement from international cricket due to an eye injury sustained in the tour match against Somerset.

 2 James Tredwell was brought into the England squad to replace Graeme Swann after the second ODI.